wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 What'd they do?

-I-It's kind of complicated, but...

-football coaches aren't allowed to recruit kids  from other high schools to play on their teams.
+I-It's kind of complicated, but... football coaches aren't allowed to recruit kids  from other high schools to play on their teams.

 And you told on them?

 Yeah.
 You know what happened?

-Justice descended upon the rule breakers?
+YOUNG SHELDON: Justice descended upon the rule breakers?

 I got fired, Sheldon.
 And I got a bad reputation.

-Oh.
+YOUNG SHELDON: Oh.
 That's why you drink so much beer.

 Just do yourself a favor.
 Okay?
 Go to school tomorrow,  and mind your own business.
 All right?

-Dad.
+YOUNG SHELDON: Dad.
 Are you sad that you got fired?

 Mostly angry.
 But yeah.
 Maybe a little sad.

-All right, let's say grace.
+MARY: All right, let's say grace.
 Thank you, God, for this food we are about to receive.

 (muffled praying continues)

 ADULT SHELDON: That was the first time I held my father's hand.

 MARY: our bodies and bless the hands that prepared it.
 Amen.

-- GEORGIE: Amen.
+GEORGIE: Amen.

-- Amen.
+OTHERS: Amen.

 MARY: Hey, George Jr., wait your turn.